jacobkap/crimebythenumbers/docs/pdf-tables.md

 #> [[1]]
 #> [1] "crimi" "ology"
 ```

 Note that it deletes whatever value is used to break up the string.

-Let's save a new object with the value in the first element of "border_patrol", calling it *sector_profile* as that's the name of that table, and then using `strsplit()` on it to split it every `\n`.
+Let's assign a new object with the value in the first element of *border_patrol*, calling it *sector_profile* as that's the name of that table, and then using `strsplit()` on it to split it every `\n`.
 In effect this makes each line of the table an element in a vector that we'll create rather than having the entire table be a single long string as it is now. `strsplit()` returns a list so we will also want to keep just the first element of that list using double square bracket `[[]]` notation.

 ```r